AppraiseDev/Appraise/INSTALL.md

 - `randomSeed`: number used in batch generation
 - `requiredAnnotations`: how many annotations does a task need, in most cases use 1
 - `source/targetLanguage`: source and target language

+## Quality control

+With `--task-confirmation-tokens`, the annotators will be shown a random one if they fail the quality control and a correct one (matching the one in the CSV output) if they succeed.
+The quality control checks if the perturbed samples (`itemType=BAD`) have statistically lower scores than the original ones (`itemType=TGT`).
+Even without the switch, the campaign status page will show a p-value (last column for staff account) that corresponds to the outcome of this test.
+If it's close to 1, then the annotator is annotating randomly and is of poor quality.
+For values close to 0, the annotations are good.
+The threshold to generate the true token for annotators is currently p<=10%.